 In exchange for leaving their tents, Mecklenburg County offered a 90-day stay in a hotel.
 At the hotel, residents will receive three box meals a day, laundry services and optional resources including, mental health treatment and substance use counseling.

-Some have questioned about what will happen after 90 days.
+Some had questioned what would happen after 90 days.

 “No one’s goal on day 91 is to be put back out in the street,” Councilman Larken Egleston said Monday.
 “This hopefully will be step one in a long process to get folks back on their feet and back into a stable situation.”